sugichiin/RealGraphOF/README.md

 # RealGraphOF
 ## EXPERIMENTS

-In this section, we validate the effectiveness of RealGraphOF by answering the following evaluation questions (EQs):
+In this section, We aimed to answer the following evaluation questions (EQs):
  - EQ1[^eq1]: Does the idea of RealGraphOF improve the performance?
- - EQ2[^eq2]: How much does RealGraphOF provide better performance than naiveRealGraphOF?
+ - EQ2[^eq1]: How much does RealGraphOF provide better performance than naive-RealGraphOF?
  - EQ3[^eq3]: Does RealGraphOF outperform other single-machine-based graph engines equipped with NVMe-oF in a naive way?
  - EQ4[^eq4]: Does RealGraphOF outperform other distributed-system-based graph engines?